Fire Prevention Tips (and Best Practices) for Landlords

 1. Obey Local Fire Codes

-Following local fire codes and ordinances will help you avoid fines, keep your tenants safe, and likely keep you from violating terms of your insurance.
+Following local fire codes and ordinances will help you avoid fines, keep your tenants safe, and likely keep you from violating the terms of your landlord insurance.
+For example, the number of smoke detectors expected a landlord is supposed to install varies from municipality to municipality.

 2. Establish House Rules